 A Career In the Public & Private Sectors

 During law school, Rod clerked for the Washington State Attorney General’s office, University of Washington Division.
-After graduation, he was hired by Foster Pepper, a 100-plus year old Seattle-based law firm known for its commitment to community service.
-Today, Rod is an equity member of the firm.
-His practice has focused on real estate, land use, municipal and business matters, as well as advising government and private clients on ethics laws, open public meetings act and public records act compliance.
+After graduation, he was hired by Foster Pepper (now Foster & Garvey), a 100-plus year old Seattle-based law firm known for its commitment to community service.
+Rod rose to be elected an equity member of the firm.
+His practice focused on real estate, land use, municipal and business matters, as well as advising government and private clients on ethics laws, open public meetings act and public records act compliance.
 (You can read more about Rod’s work experience here.)
 He was honored for his bro-bono work for clients, including on family law and immigration matters.

 (You can read more about Rod’s civic leadership here.)